The Stages of Design Thinking Explained

 The design thinking process happens in five stages.
 They are interdependent stages and can be tweaked severally before finding a final solution.
 The design thinking stage is not an entirely linear one.
 It involves iterative verification of ideas, testing of prototypes and restructuring the hypothesis.
 The icing on the cake is when an industrial design company or individual rolls out the prototype and affirms that the solution works.
 The fives stages of design thinking are:

-It is easy to assume that the stages of design thinking are just but straightforward.
+It is easy to assume that the design thinking process is just but a straightforward activity.
 In reality, teams must evaluate each idea.
 The worst possible idea may end up as a viable solution after a series of iterative evaluations.
 Design teams must verify the outcome of each stage of design as it forms the backbone of subsequent processes.

 Here is an in-depth look into these stages of design thinking.